rstudio-education/teach-shiny/README.md

 The following is the tentative outline for Shiny Train-the-Trainer workshop at rstudio::conf 2019.

 - 09:00–09:45 - Starting a workshop
-	- How to deliver the cake first
+	- Let them eat cake (first)
-	- How to pick content, and adjust to workshop level
+	- How to pick content, and adjust to workshop focus/level to audience
 	- Hands on: Pair up and run an impromptu first 5 mins of worksop with your favourite go to app

 - 09:45-10:30 - Content outline